 - You notice standing water near your air conditioning unit.

 It is the most obvious sign of a leak, but it can also be easy to miss if you’re not paying attention.
-So make sure you check up on the area around your air conditioning unit to know if there’s anything unusual.
+So make sure you check the area around your air conditioning unit to know if there’s anything unusual.

 - Your condensate pan is full of water.